thiswillbeyourgithub/SleepTk_pinetime_sleep_tracker/README.md

 **Goal:** privacy friendly sleep tracker with cool alarm features for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).

 # Important: please read
-- As of November 2024, there's an ongoing project to port SleepTk's features to infinitime, which has a much better battery life.
-To stay up to date, take a look at [this issue](https://github.com/thiswillbeyourgithub/SleepTk_pinetime_sleep_tracker/issues/13).
+- I made [a public bounty](https://github.com/thiswillbeyourgithub/SleepTk_pinetime_sleep_tracker/issues/13) for anyone able to port SleepTk's features to [infinitime](https://github.com/InfiniTimeOrg/InfiniTime), because it has a much better battery life (2 days -> 21+ days!). @cyberneel stepped up and did it!
+To track the progress you can [go there](https://github.com/InfiniTimeOrg/InfiniTime/pull/2174).
+- The wasp os version still works of course and as of December 2024 the features are about the same.
+It is planned to connect it to gadget bridge to automatically pull the sleep data from each nights.

 ## Features:
 * **Status: fully functional**: I've been using it **daily for maybe 3 years** on the same pinetime now (time of writing, october 2024).
 It's amidst my most useful project health-wise so far.